neurogears/vrp-2021/_worksheets/01-acquisition.md

 ![Segmentation of a coloured object]({{ site.baseurl }}/assets/images/acquisition-segmentation2.svg)

 * Replace the `RangeThreshold` operator by a `ConvertColor` transform.
-This node converts the image from the BGR colour space to the Hue-Saturation-Value (HSV) colour space.
+This node converts the image from the BGR colour space to the [Hue-Saturation-Value (HSV) colour space](https://en.wikipedia.org/wiki/HSL_and_HSV).
 * Insert an `HsvThreshold` transform.
 * Configure the `Lower`and `Upper` properties of the `HsvThreshold` to isolate the object.
+* Test the resulting tracking under different illumination conditions.

 ### **Exercise 10:** Real-time position tracking